 Troubleshooting a Front Brake Hose

 A problem with the front brake hose can be very dangerous as it can lead to your car not responding when you hit the brake pedal.
 That’s why it’s important to troubleshoot a problem with your front brake hose as soon as you sense one.
-Brake hoses are intended to last for the life of your car but that’s always the case; certain things can happen to them.
+Brake hoses are intended to last for the life of your car but that’s not always the case; certain things can happen to them.

 Indications that you have problems with a front brake hose can become apparent when you experience a soft pedal while braking.
 At that point, you need to inspect the master cylinder to check the level of brake fluid.
 If it’s low, you might have a problem with your front brake hose.